tea2code/fantasy-rts/documentation/Kernel.md

 ### Data Values

 Data values store all variable game state data.
+They implement the same identifaction methods as modules.

 #### MainData